Scottish independence: Culture

-In 2014, the Scottish Government argued that "[Scotland's] approach [to culture] has been, and will continue to be, distinct from that of Westminster".
-The Scottish Government argued that Scottish independence would give the Scottish Government more powers to encourage culture and creative sectors.
+In 2014, the Scottish Government wrote that "[Scotland's] approach [to culture] has been, and will continue to be, distinct from that of Westminster".
+The Scottish Government position was that Scottish independence would give the Scottish Government more powers to encourage culture and creative sectors.
 In the event of independence, the Scottish Government planned to increase domestic creative production opportunities, such as by setting up a new national broadcaster, while maintaining access to current TV channels and with no additional cost to viewers and listeners.

 Democracy

 The concept of a democratic deficit is the most frequently invoked argument in favour of independence.
 England has a majority (84%) of the UK population.
 Thus, constituency results for Scotland rarely affect the outcome of general elections.
 From the 1960s onwards, average voting patterns in Scotland and England have diverged.
 Scotland has only elected a majority of governing MPs in three of the 11 UK general elections since 1979.
 Devolution was intended to close this deficit, but Brexit, which happened despite 62% of voters in Scotland voting against it, has highlighted this concern.
 The Conservative Party, which often forms the UK Government by winning general elections, has not won a plurality of seats in Scotland since 1955.

 Underpinning the democratic deficit argument is an assumption that Scotland is a nation with a right to self-determination.
-Nationalists argue that, were Scotland independent, Scotland's population would possess full decision-making power in regard to the political affairs of its nation.
+Were Scotland independent, Scotland's population would possess full decision-making power in regard to the political affairs of its nation.
 Alex Salmond stated in a May 2012 launch that "the people who live in Scotland are best placed to make the decisions that affect Scotland."

 In January 2023, the UK Government blocked the Gender Recognition Reform (Scotland) Bill from going to royal assent after it passed the Scottish Parliament 86 to 39.
 The UK Government overruled the bill by using for the first ever time Section 35 powers under the Scotland Act; the justification for the move was that they believed it would impact equalities legislation, which is reserved to Westminster.
-Nicola Strugeon responded, arguing that the block had 'no grounds' and constituted a 'full-frontal attack on democracy'.
+Nicola Sturgeon responded, arguing that the block had 'no grounds' and constituted a 'full-frontal attack on democracy'.